-Negligent servicing is defined as servicing that is inconsistent with §3555.252 and perform in servicing its own loan portfolio of loans that are not guaranteed.
-Examples include, but are not limited to, violation of usury laws, civil rights laws, servicing requirements, failure to obtain the required security, and use of loan funds for unauthorized purposes.
-The Agency maintains the authority to enforce this policy regardless of the timeframe in which Rural Development is made aware of such action.
-Negligent servicing includes not only the concept of a failure to act, but also not acting in a timely manner or acting contrary to the way a reasonably prudent lender would act up to the time of loan maturity or until a final loss is paidu.
+Negligent servicing is defined as servicing that is inconsistent with §3555.252 and includes the failure to perform those services which a reasonably prudent lender would perform in servicing its own loan portfolio of loans that are not guaranteed.
+Examples include, but are not limited to, violation of usury laws, civil rights laws, servicing requirements, failure to obtain the required security, and use of loan funds for regardless of the timeframe in which Rural Development is made aware of such action.
+Negligent servicing includes not only the concept of a failure to act, but also not acting in a timely manner or acting contrary to the way a reasonably prudent lender would act up to the time of loan maturity or until a final loss is paid.